 In this post I would like to write about three things

-- Why our refactoring sessions disappeared?
+- How refactoring sessions could have disappeared?

-- What are our inspectoring sessions?
+- What are new inspectoring sessions?

 - Code Reader – responsible for reading and explaining what the code does